Tutorial

 Reduce the weight and loading time of your Unity scene by transforming it into .glb format

-Let's put ourselves in this situation: we have a great scene already finished in Unity, with all its assets correctly positioned.
+Let's imagine ourselves in this situation: we already have a fantastic scene finished in Unity, with all its assets correctly positioned.

-But we have a lot of entities, and we want to reduce the weight of the scene and its loading time.
-No problem, we have the solution: get through Unity Mesh Baker Tool a single .glb file with colliders and animations included.
+However, we have a lot of entities, and we aim to reduce the secene's weight and loading time.
+Not to worry, we have the solution: use the Unity Mesh Baker Tool to generate single .glb file with colliders and animations included.

 Resources